soxueren/atsd/integration/spss/modeler/README.md

   ![](images/modeler_11.png)

-- Go to **Filter** tab and click on arrow in the Filter column to disable `time`, `text` and `metric` columns.
+- Go to **Filter** tab and click on the respective arrows in the Filter column to disable the `time`, `text` and `metric` columns.

   ![](images/modeler_12.png)

 - Database source setup is finished.
-Click **Preview** to verify the results by reviewing the first 10 rows in the the table.
+Click **Preview** to verify the results by reviewing the first 10 rows in the table.

   ![](images/modeler_13.png)